thulasivangaveti/pishblock/README.md

 3. Enable **Developer Mode**
 4. Click **"Load unpacked"** and select the folder
 5. Open Gmail and scan emails for phishing!
+6. Add your email to google console cloud